Frank Waln: Music

-In 2010 Waln formed the group Nake Nula Waun (I am always ready, at all times, for anything), with Thomas Schmidt, Andre Easter, and Kodi DeNoyer.
+In 2010 Waln formed the group Nake Nula Waun (transl.: "I am always ready, at all times, for anything"), with Thomas Schmidt, Andre Easter, and Kodi DeNoyer.
 They released the album Scars and Bars that year, with Waln receiving the Best Producer award at the 2010 Native American Music Awards.
 The band receiving the Best Hip-Hop Recording award in 2011 for the same album.
 Their follow-up, The Definition, was released in 2013 and was again nominated for Best Hip-Hop Recording.

 Alongside his work with Nake Nula Waun, Waln also has a solo career.
 His single Hear My Cry, a collaboration with Cody Blackbird, was nominated for two Nammy awards in 2013 after its release, winning one; Oil 4 Blood, a 2013 song about the Keystone XL pipeline, was singled out by Policymic.com, who identified him as one of '7 First Nation Rappers Crushing Stereotypes of Indigenous People Through Music'.
 In 2015, Waln sampled "What Made the Red Man Red?" from Disney's 1953 film Peter Pan, noted for its broadly stereotypical portrayal of Native Americans, for an identically-titled single about the legacy of white American colonialism and genocide as well as inauthentic depictions of Native Americans in media.
 Along with Nataani Means, Mike "Witko" Cliff, and Inez Jasper, Waln was featured in the MTV documentary Rebel Music.